 Bottled at a cask strength of 60.9%, this intriguing dram retails for £65 approx.

 Smell: Strawberry and raspberry.
 Charred oak.
 Struck matches.
 Ginger.
 Pepper.
 Caramel.
 Slightly bread-y.

 Taste: Bags of flavour on arrival.
 Pleasing weight and texture noticeable immediately.
 Red berries then salted caramel.
 Peppery spice and drying oak.
 Orange and peach.

-Value for Money: May appear a touch expensive at first but it is a delicious cask strength dram of such fine quality it manages to justify its price tag.
+Thoughts: May appear a touch expensive at first but it is a delicious cask strength dram of such fine quality it manages to justify its price tag.

 A fantastic dram that really showcases the benefits of the STR process.
-Neither the red wine influence or spicy oak are allowed to dominate, instead we get a perfect balance between the two, given a little extra raw power by the 60.9% bottling strength.
+Neither the red wine influence nor spicy oak are allowed to dominate, instead we get a perfect balance between the two, given a little extra raw power by the 60.9% bottling strength.
 Wonderful stuff.

 You can visit the Cotswolds Distillery website here.

 Nice write up.
 Given the choice, would you go for this or the regular single malt release?

 Tough question actually as I’ve only tried the standard release once.
 Quite hard to compare the two therefore.
 It’s not too big of a price jump though to get to the Founder’s and you get 60+% for your money!